Johnson & Johnson’s Brooks Olphin shares how they’ve mastered rapid, ongoing, and team-centric value creation with process mining and Celonis.

 When it comes to finding the most valuable processes, data sources, and areas of the business to analyze and explore, close collaboration with teams is essential.

 “We start every new analysis journey with our internal customers,” said Brooks.
 “Oftentimes, we talk to them about what metrics matter most to them — which is typically linked to their strategic business objectives, such as on-time delivery or ease and effectiveness of communication.”

 But in a lot of cases, the things they want to achieve — whether it’s cutting delivery cycle times, or eliminating supply chain bottlenecks — are too high-level for a single team to achieve alone.
 Fortunately, Johnson & Johnson’s team and their template-based approach to process mining have also helped the company find creative solutions to that challenge.

 “By moving to this team-based methodology, we're able to create metrics that can be leveraged upstream and downstream from the team that created them, while remaining tied to that team’s objectives,” Brooks explained.

 “For example, if we think about on-time delivery, we might start by talking to fulfilment.
 But we know there are also opportunities to improve that metric through inventory optimization, or by improving first-time right rates.
-In that case, our Process Center of Excellence would work across order entry, order fulfilment, and master data, to ensure that we're aligning to that strategic objective, but we're also giving that team objectives and areas of improvement that they can then own and drive throughout their process.”
+In that case, our Process Center of Excellence would work across order entry, order fulfillment, and master data, to ensure that we're aligning to that strategic objective, but we're also giving that team objectives and areas of improvement that they can then own and drive throughout their process.”